Obama condemns Ahmadinejad, but still wants talks

 Washington cut relations with Iran after the Islamic revolution in 1979 and the taking hostage of Americans at the U.S. embassy in Tehran.

-The United States and other Western countries are especially worried about Iran's nuclear energy program, which they fear is aimed at developing nuclear weapons.
+The United States and other Western countries are especially worried about Iran's nuclear energy programme, which they fear is aimed at developing nuclear weapons.

 Ahmadinejad's comments caused European countries not already boycotting the conference to walk out but drew applause from Islamic delegations.
 The remarks caused dismay among U.N. officials hoping for agreement on a declaration against racism.